Andrea del Castagno

-Andrea del Castagno (/it/) or Andrea di Bartolo di Bargilla (/it/; c.
-1419 – 19 August 1457) was an Italian Renaissance painter in Florence, influenced chiefly by Masaccio and Giotto di Bondone.
+Andrea del Castagno (/it/; c.
+1419 – 19 August 1457), also known patronymically as Andrea di Bartolo di Bargilla (/it/), was an Italian Renaissance painter in Florence, influenced chiefly by Masaccio and Giotto di Bondone.
 His works include frescoes in Sant'Apollonia in Florence and the painted equestrian monument of Niccolò da Tolentino (1456) in Florence Cathedral.
 He in turn influenced the Ferrarese school of Cosmè Tura, Francesco del Cossa and Ercole de' Roberti.